+12 ALA 1991, sect.
+2.01.

-In fixing the criteria the tribunal appears to have tried to allow claimants to set many of their own parameters for discussion: thus, for example, with regard to the act's definition that "Aboriginal people are the people of the Aboriginal race of Australia" (Aboriginal Land Act 1991, sect.
-2.01), the tribunal followed the precedent of Mabo v Queensland that "membership of the indigenous people depends on common biological descent from the indigenous people and on mutual recognition of a particular person's membership by that person and by the elders or other persons enjoying traditional authority among those people" (Mabo v Queensland [1992] 175 CLR 1, cited in Land Tribunal 1994: para.
-112).
-The land tribunal further incorporated into its procedures what they perceived to be distinctive aspects of Aboriginal "decision making," explicitly recognizing what one might consider to be sociolinguistic or discursive conventions.
-Thus, for example, they agreed to take evidence "in groups," observing that there may be local protocols to be observed in determining who within a group had authority to speak in relation to certain matters.
-In particular, it was submitted that young people may feel some sense of reticence or even shame when asserting their rights to land in the presence of older people who had the traditional authority to speak about such things. . . .
-There is . . . a hierarchy of knowledge and of rights in relation to land which people giving evidence would wish to respect.
-5 [Land Tribunal 1994: para.
-140]
+recognition of a particular person's membership by that person and by the elders or other persons enjoying traditional authority among those people."13 The Land Tribunal further incorporated into its procedures what they perceived to be distinctive aspects of Aboriginal "decision-making," explicitly recognizing what one might consider to be sociolinguistic or discursive conventions.
+Thus, for example, they agreed to take evidence "in groups," observing that "there may be local protocols to be observed in determining who within a group had authority to speak in relation to certain matters.
+In particular, it was submitted that young people may feel some sense of reticence or even shame14 when asserting their rights to land in the presence of older people who had the traditional authority to speak about such things . . .
+[T]here is . . . a hierarchy of knowledge and 13 (1992) 175 CLR 1, cited in LT 1994, para.
+112.

-Similarly, the tribunal records its awareness of restrictions on naming deceased persons (Land Tribunal 1994: paras.
-145-146)-inconvenient when matters of genealogy are central to its deliberations.
-It provides for translators to render various Aboriginal languages "when witnesses felt unable to express particular concepts adequately or at all in English" (Land Tribunal 1994: para.
-142).
-(A skeptic might ask whether these provisions represent anthropological sensitivity or rather constitute a recipe for psychodrama and theater in claim testimony.)
+14 The reference is evidently to the common English gloss for the Guugu Yimithirr term muyan. of rights in relation to land which people giving evidence would wish to respect."15 Similarly, the Tribunal records its awareness of restrictions on naming deceased persons16--inconvenient when matters of genealogy are central to its deliberations.
+It provides for translators to render various Aboriginal languages "when witnesses felt unable to express particular concepts adequately or at all in English."17 (A skeptic might ask whether these provisions represent anthropological sensitivity or rather constitute a recipe for psychodrama and theater in claim testimony.)
+A question to which the Land Tribunal devoted considerable attention is the fixity of "Aboriginal tradition," citing both anthropological literature18 and 16 LT 1994, paras.
+145-6.